 Not all the news is grim.
-Progress is being made toward establishing explicit requirements for those wishing to call themselves financial planners.
+FPSC is advocating for and progress is being made toward establishing explicit requirements for those wishing to call themselves financial planners.

 Awareness of money management issues and their broad effects on our well-being is a vital first step in tackling a problem that plagues our society.
 Ultimately, the solution is to be found in sound financial planning services from qualified professionals.